nealenssle/nealenssle.github.io/_posts/2013-05-11-management-philosophy.md

 ---
 layout: post
-title:  "My management philosophy"
+title: My management philosophy
-date:   2013-05-11 06:53:19
+date: {}
-tags: managing-programmers
+tags: "managing-programmers"
-permalink: managing-programmers/management-philosophy
+permalink: "managing-programmers/management-philosophy"
+published: true
 ---

 *Part 5 in a series on [managing programmers](/managing-programmers)*

 Here’s a list of some of the things about management that I expect from myself, and from people I work with and for: